hatkiet/Python-Challenge/README.md

 I completed two Python challenges named PyBank and PyPoll, using the concepts and knowledge from lectures and activities in Module 3 of UPENN Data Science Bootcamp.
 For this project, I created a new repository called "Python-Challenge".
 Inside each folder, there is a Python scripting file named "main.py" to run each analysis, along with two sub-folders named Resources (which contain the Data CSV file) and Analysis (which contain the outcomes).

-I collaborated with my colleague in the study group, and I also used certain parts of code from this repository https://github.com/svafaeva93/python-challenge/tree/main to develop my algorithm and codes.
+I collaborated with my colleague in the study group, Victoria Martin-Nelson, Victoria Ro, Jordan Maywille, Michael Pointek, Michael Nurthen, Chau Nguyen, Katie, Julius Bzozowki, Kyle Taveira, Mia Hursh and I also used certain parts of code from this repository https://github.com/svafaeva93/python-challenge/tree/main to develop my algorithm and codes.
 Finally, I sought assistance from ChatGPT to make my code more descriptive and easier to understand.

 #------------------------------------------------------------------
 A.	PyBank - Algorithm: